sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 ## Conclusion

-[This](https://github.com/sbvegan/perpetual-protocol-developer-guide-grant) is a link to the full code repository and [this]() is a link to a YouTube video tutorial.
-I had a lot of fun diving into learning more about the Perpetual Protocol and I plan to continue on learning and contributing.
-A lot of what I did was reading their smart contracts and tracing their code backwards to find what I needed.
+[This](https://github.com/sbvegan/perpetual-protocol-developer-guide-grant) is a link to the full code repository.
+I had a lot of fun learning about the Perpetual Protocol and I plan to continue on learning and contributing.